lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # Introduction

 When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include Evidence of the security properties of its environments in which the private keys are stored in that request.
 This Evidence can be appraised by authoritative entities, such as a Registration Authority (RA) or a CA, or associated trusted Verifiers as part of validating an incoming certificate request against given certificate policies.
-Regulatory bodies are beginning to require proof-of-hardware residency for certain classifications of cryptographic keys.
+Regulatory bodies are beginning to require proof of hardware residency for certain classifications of cryptographic keys.
 At the time of writing, the most notable example is the Code-Signing Baseline Requirements {{CSBR}} document maintained by the CA/Browser Forum, which requires compliant CAs to "ensure that a Subscriber’s Private Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse".

-This specification defines an attribute and an extension that allow for conveyance of Evidence in Certificate Signing Requests (CSRs) in either PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}} payloads which provides an elegant and automatable mechanism for meeting requirements such as those in the CA/B Forum's {{CSBR}}.
+This specification defines an attribute and an extension that allow for conveyance of Evidence in Certificate Signing Requests (CSRs) such as PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}} payloads which provides an elegant and automatable mechanism for transporting Evidence to a Certification Authority and meeting requirements such as those in the CA/B Forum's {{CSBR}}.

-As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitutes Evidence about its running environment(s).
+As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitute Evidence about its running environment(s).
 While the term "attestation" is not defined in RFC 9334, it was later defined in {{?I-D.ietf-rats-tpm-based-network-device-attest}}, it refers to the activity of producing and appraising remote attestation Evidence.
 A Relying Party may consult an Attestation Result produced by a Verifier that has appraised the Evidence in making policy decisions about the trustworthiness of the
 Target Environment being assessed via appraisal of Evidence. {{architecture}} provides the basis to illustrate in this document how the various roles